pressable/pressable-cache-management/README.md

 = How can I install the plugin =

-The plugin can be download via GitHub and installed via manually via WordPress plugin upload
+The plugin can be downloaded via GitHub repo and installed via manually via WordPress plugin upload

 # Screenshots